djmeph/binance-buy-alert/README.md

 # Binance Buy Alerts for Telegram

-This is a simple script that looks for buy orders on Binance and sends an alert to a Telegram bot.
+This is a simple script that looks for buy orders on Binance and sends an alert via Telegram.

-Create a configuration file in this folder called `config.json` using the following format:
+Create a configuration file in the root folder called `config.json` using the following format:

 ```
 {